John Stevens (scholar)

-John Stevens (born 1947) is a Buddhist priest, teacher of Buddhist studies and Aikido teacher.
+John William Stevens (December 2, 1947 – July 21, 2025) was an American Buddhist priest, author, professor of Buddhist studies and Aikido teacher.

-Stevens formerly taught Eastern philosophy at Tohoku Fukushi University in Japan.
-His Aikido rank is 7th dan Aikikai.
-He lived in Sendai from 1973 to 2013.
+Stevens lived in Sendai, Japan, from 1973 to around 2008, where he taught Eastern philosophy and Aikido at Tohoku Fukushi University.
+His Aikido rank was 7th dan Aikikai.

-He currently resides in Honolulu, Hawaii where he instructs at Aikido-Ohana dojo.
+After leaving Japan, he moved to Honolulu, Hawaii, where he resided until his death on July 21, 2025.

 Biography

-John Stevens was born in Chicago but grew up in Evanston, Illinois.
-He moved to Sendai in Japan in 1973 in order to study Buddhism and began practising Aikido soon afterwards.
-He practiced under Hanzawa Yoshimi Sensei and then under Shirata Rinjiro Sensei (白田林二郎).
+Stevens was born in Chicago but grew up in Evanston, Illinois.
+He moved to Sendai in 1973 in order to study Buddhism and began practicing Aikido soon afterwards.
+He trained with many teachers throughout his career, but his main teacher was Shirata Rinjiro (9th dan Aikikai), about whom he wrote the book Aikido: The Way of Harmony.

-He has created his own system of Aikido, which he calls Classical Aikido, which is a complete system emphasizing misogi, kotodama, and the unity of aiki-ken, aiki-jo, and taijutsu (body arts).
-He has taught it all over the world.
+He created his own system, which he called Classical Aikido, which is a complete system emphasizing misogi, kotodama, and the unity of aiki-ken, aiki-jo, and taijutsu (body arts).
+He taught it at numerous seminars all over the world.